Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Experimental Evaluation

-While the pre-training step benefits the model performances and does not affect the final model complexity and inference time, it takes extra time during the training phase.
+\textbf{Training time} While the pre-training step benefits the model performances and does not affect the final model complexity and inference time, it takes extra time during the training phase.
 Table \ref{tab: time} shows the comparison of the training time of the self-supervised networks in different datasets via NVIDIA RTX 2080.
+Because RotNet and DTAE both include transformed data as input, they took a longer training time than AE.
 We observe that DTAE takes a slightly longer training time than RotNet.
 The reason is that the network structure of DTAE is more complex than that of RotNet.
 While both RotNet and DTAE share the same encoder and representation layer structures, RotNet uses a softmax layer after the representation layer.
 Meanwhile, DTAE connects the representation layer with a decoder module.
 The decoder is the reverse of the encoder, which contains more layers than a softmax layer and needs a longer time in the forward and backward propagations.

-We also study the model performances against vary Openness \citep{6365193}.
+\textbf{Openness study} We also study the model performances against vary Openness \cite{6365193}.
 Let $n_{train}$ be the number of known classes participant in the training phase, with $n_{test}$ denotes the number of classes in the test set, and $n_{target}$ denotes the number of classes to be recognized in the testing phase.
 Openness can be defined as follows: